mitsuhiko/lucumr/2015/11/18/pythons-hidden-re-gems.rst

-The scanner as it exists in the ``re`` module is not very useful unfortunately for making the 'not matching' part faster, but looking at it's sourcecode reveals how it's implemented: on top of the SRE primitives.
+The scanner as it exists in the ``re`` module is not very useful unfortunately for making the 'not matching' part faster, but looking at its sourcecode reveals how it's implemented: on top of the SRE primitives.

 The way it works is it accepts a list of regular expression and callback